 How frequently should I have my teeth cleaned?

-As part of your regular checkup, we’ll discuss with you your oral hygiene routine.
-We can address any problem areas you have and make sure that you are doing the right things to make sure your teeth and gums remain healthy.
+As part of your regular checkup, we will discuss with you your oral hygiene routine.
+We can address any problem areas you have and make sure that you are doing the right things to ensure your teeth and gums remain healthy.

 What is the difference between a periodontist and a regular dentist?